Willr2001/VikingScript/README.md

 All programming languages shall be conquered!

 Welcome to the ambitious world of VikingScript.
-VikingScript is a Viking themed language which keeps the essence of many other high-level programming languages such as Python and JavaScript.
+VikingScript is a Viking themed language which keeps the essence of many other high-level programming languages like JavaScript.
+Years of delicate syntax has turned us into barbaric hammer-swinging Vikings!

 by Will Ruskin, Zander Zemilak and Dylan McGoldrick